keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/940a2385-45bd-4784-98ea-4eb0812dd9d0)

 Enter a password.
-In this lab I used Passw0rd then unchecked password must be changed at next logon and checked password never expires then click Next then Finish.
+In this lab I used Passw0rd then unchecked password must be changed at next logon and checked password never expires.
+Click Next then Finish.

 <br />